1. Hey, can you please introduce yourself?

 6. What tools do you swear by while working remotely?

 My main work tool is email, and I have glossaries and grammar tools that help me, like Grammarly.
 I also use Boomerang for Gmail to schedule emails for clients according to their time zones or mine.
-A client introduced me to Trello, and I want to explore it more, and I’ve tried the Pomodoro tool, but I found 25 minutes is too little time for me to get in the zone.
+I use Trello and Slack with a couple of clients, and I’ve tried the Pomodoro tool, but I found 25 minutes is too little time for me to get in the zone.
 Also, since my work is very mentally intensive, when Pomodoro interrupted me, it got in the way more than it helped.

 I’ve been experimenting with time zone apps & tools, since at times, I am working for clients in Australia, Russia, UK, Brazil, USA (both East and West coast), and Canada.
 Knowing who is in each time zone is a must.